emanlapponi/defense/presentation/slides.md

 - Typically, empirical inference in PolSci is based on numerical data
 - (Relatively) recently, text has seen a surge of interest in the field
-- For example, a lot of work uses `Wordfish`* to place words on a left-right political axis
+- For example: place words on a left-right political axis*

 ![bg right 100%](figures/wordfish.png)
 <!--- _footer: '* [A Scaling Model for Estimating Time-Series Party